FelipeABG/multithreading-python/README.md

-# README: Restaurant Simulation Using Threads in Python
+# Restaurant Simulation Using Threads in Python

 ## Overview